psychemedia/eurydice-resources/resources/fundraising_relief.md

 Wednesday 03 April 1878
 p2

+[Correspondence from Ventnor]

 Writing from Ventnor our correspondent says that the subscriptions to the Eurydice Relief Fund are flowing in rapidly, and a handsome sum will be sent to the Portsmouth Committee.
 The large amount of 70l. was collected in a few hours by the Chief Officer of the Coastguard in the little village of St. Lawrence, and a very influential committee has been appointed.
 Mr. J. G. Livesay (honorary secretary) is, working very earnestly in the matter, and his efforts are rewarded with success, the list being headed by two subscriptions of 20 guineas each from Miss Bligh, of Torwood, and J. Snowden-Henry, Esq., respectively.
 On Sunday special collections were made in the various places of worship in the town in aid of the Fund, which were all crowded by attentive congregations.
 The sermons generally contained some special reference to the recent catastrophe, and very earnest and eloquent appeals were made for the widows and relatives of the crew.
 Especially was this the case at the Congregational Church, which was crowded both morning and evening, the Rev. Mr. Davies, the pastor, being the minister who the visited the survivors, Cuddiford and Fletcher, after the capsizing of the frigate.
 On Sunday a large number of persons visited the neighbourhood of the wreck from all parts of the Island.
 Two boys on Sunday afternoon picked up a sailor's straw hat bearing the Eurydice's name on the ribbon, and marked inside "G. Field," and this seems to be the only thing which has been picked up on the shore since the disaster, belonging to the vessel.
 The name of Field, however, does not appear, we believe, in the published list of the crew.

 Mr. J. G. Livesay, the Hon.
 Secretary to the Ventnor Committee, writes to the *Times*:-Will you allow me to make a proposal through the ubiquitous columns of the Times, which, if adopted, will bring a large accession to the fund now being raised for the widows, orphans, and other dependent relatives of the brave men whom the nation has so grievously lost?
 It is that a simultaneous collection be made on Saturday next by employers throughout the country in their offices, shops, factories, farmyards, workshops, etc. The builders in this town have promised me that they will make such an appeal to their hands, and I am sure that it will meet with a hearty response.
 I believe there are few working men in the British Isles who would not on such an occasion cheerfully give a quarter or half of a day's pay, according as the circumstances of their own families might permit.
 The head of every household should ask each of his servants for a trifle, and even our children may give their penny and upwards.
 A very erroneous impression is abroad, even here on the scene of the catastrophe, as to the probable number of persons who will require relief.
-Because the Eurydice was a training ship it has been assumed that nearly all her crew would be very young and unmarried But she was a training ship for ordinary seamen, not boys, and I have just been informed on good authority that a much larger proportion of the crew were married than had been supposed.
+Because the Eurydice was a training ship it has been assumed that nearly all her crew would be very young and unmarried.
+But she was a training ship for ordinary seamen, not boys, and I have just been informed on good authority that a much larger proportion of the crew were married than had been supposed.
 Let no one be afraid of giving too much.
 Even if there should be a surplus after providing for the present sufferers, it might form a valuable reserve fund for similar cases in the future, just as the large surplus of the Hartley Colliery Explosion Fund has proved so useful for other contingencies of its kind.

 [EXCERPT]

+---

+TEXT

+Following the Lord Mayor of London's offer of supporting the fundraising effort, a letter of thanks was sent from the general committee at Portsmouth.

 ---